SahilThorat11/C_Programming/Assignments/Assignment_05/README.md

-Assignment 5 :
+# Assignment 5 :

 This folder contains all the warmup codes which are:-

-Used to check even or odd number
+        1.Used to check even or odd number

-Display largest number among two
+        2.Display largest number among two

-To check given year is leap or not
+        3.To check given year is leap or not

-To check given number is positive, negative or zero
+        4.To check given number is positive, negative or zero

-To display largest among 3 numbers.
+        5.To display largest among 3 numbers.

 To execute these codes commands used were:-